At the Heart of Texas: Cities’ Industry Clusters Drive Growth

 - In the years surrounding World War II, Fort Worth emerged as a hub for the aviation and defense industries, key elements of the local economy today.

-- Fort Worth’s relatively less-well-educated populace provides a ready workforce for the manufacturing sector but may be a factor shifting some types of employment toward its regional neighbor, Dallas.
+- Fort Worth’s blue-collar workforce provides a ready labor supply for the manufacturing sector, but a less-educated pool of workers may be a factor shifting some types of employment toward its regional neighbor, Dallas.